agsicat/T02_AnimalShelter/README.md

 # T02_AnimalShelter - AnimalBase Android App
-# Create by Nicholas Brons, Angela Grace Sicat, Maria Mamaclay
+Created by Nicholas Brons, Angela Grace Sicat, Maria Mamaclay

 This is a prototype Android application for our Human Computer Interactions course.